by Dr. Susan Kressly

 So what happens when your children are all vaccinated and up to date?
 Your patients, your families, and your communities are all healthier.
 Partnering with families, you can be the difference between a preventable outbreak in your community or a community that is safe and protected.

-Use your relationships with your families, reach out to them in creative ways to let them know you are open for business, and are providing safe and important care, including well visits.
-Outline the steps your practice is taking to keep them safe including PPE, eliminating the waiting room, separating sick and well children.
+Use your relationships with your families, reach out to them in creative ways to let them know you are open for business and are providing safe and important care, including well visits.
+Outline the steps your practice is taking to keep them safe including PPE, masking policies, and eliminating the waiting room.
 Ask them what is getting in the way of getting preventive care and vaccines, then work to overcome their fears and think outside the box to accommodate them.
 Well visits by telehealth followed by car/parking lot immunization visits?
-Get creative and make sure you are doing everything possible to keep your patients up-to-date.
+Large volume flu and COVID vaccine drive-through clinics?
+Get creative and make sure you are doing everything possible to keep your patients up-to-date on all of their vaccines.

 Does your practice have the desire, the tools, and the passion to lead your community when it comes to immunization rates?
 Your families and the ‘herd’ depend on it.